 7. Encrypt Data in Motion and At Rest

 Encryption is a key part of any cloud security strategy.
-Not only should organizations encrypt any data in a public cloud storage service, but they should also ensure that data is encrypted during transit—when it may be most vulnerable to attacks.
+Not only should organizations encrypt any data in a public cloud storage service, but they should also ensure that data is encrypted during transit — when it may be most vulnerable to attacks.

 Some cloud computing providers offer encryption and key management services.
 Some third-party cloud and traditional software companies offer encryption options as well.
 Experts recommend finding an encryption product that works seamlessly with existing work processes, eliminating the need for end users to take any extra actions to comply with company encryption policies.

-Read more: Best Encryption Software & Tools
+See the Best Encryption Software & Tools

 8. Use Intrusion Detection and Prevention Technology

-Intrusion detection and prevention systems (IDPS) are among the most effective tools on the market.
+Intrusion detection and prevention systems (IDPS) are among the most effective security tools on the market.
 They monitor, analyze, and respond to network traffic, either as a standalone solution or part of another tool that helps secure a network like a firewall.

 Major cloud services like Amazon, Azure and Google Cloud offer their own IDPS and firewall services for an additional cost.
-They also sell services from cybersecurity companies through their market places.
+They also sell services from cybersecurity companies through their marketplaces.
 If you’re working with sensitive data in the cloud, these add-on security services are worth the cost.

 9. Double-Check Your Compliance Requirements

 Organizations that collect personally identifiable information (PII), including those in retail, healthcare, and financial services, face strict regulations when it comes to customer privacy and data security.
-Some businesses in certain geographic locations—or businesses that store data in particular regions—may have special compliance requirements from local or state governments as well.
+Some businesses in certain geographic locations — or businesses that store data in particular regions — may have special compliance requirements from local or state governments as well.

 Before establishing a new cloud computing service, your organization should review its particular compliance requirements and make sure that a service provider will meet your data security needs.
-Staying compliant is a top priority.
+Staying compliant is a top cloud security priority.
 Governing bodies will hold your business responsible for any regulatory breaches, even if the security problem originated with the cloud provider.